Rhizodontida

-Rhizodontida is an extinct group of predatory tetrapodomorphs known from many areas of the world from the Givetian through to the Pennsylvanian - the earliest known species is about 377 million years ago (Mya), the latest around 310 Mya.
+Rhizodontida is an extinct group of predatory tetrapodomorphs known from many areas of the world from the Givetian through to the Pennsylvanian - they lived from around 377-310 million years ago.
 Rhizodonts lived in tropical rivers and freshwater lakes and were the dominant predators of their age.
-They reached huge sizes - the largest known species, Rhizodus hibberti from Europe and North America, was an estimated 7 m in length, making it the largest freshwater fish known.
+They reached huge sizes - the largest known species, Rhizodus hibberti from Europe and North America, was an estimated 7 meters in length, making them the largest freshwater fish known.